Table of Contents

-Buying a home is exciting, but it’s also daunting — it may be the largest purchase you’ll make in your lifetime.
-While property is a good investment, it does present some risk.
-Your property could suffer damage from a fire, lightning, or a wind storm.
+Buying a home is exciting, but it's also daunting -- it may be the largest purchase you'll make in your lifetime.
+While buying a home is typically a good investment, it does present some risks.
+For example, your property could suffer damage from a fire, lightning, or wind storm.
 Or you could be held liable for an unfortunate accident that occurred on your property.
 Having homeowners insurance can alleviate some of these risks.

-The Insurance Information Institute reported that in 2016, 5.3% of insured homes filed a claim.
+The Insurance Information Institute reported that in 2019, 5.1% of insured homes filed a claim.
+The average amount paid per claim is around $15,500.
 Because of these risks, mortgage lenders require homeowners insurance to protect their investment.
-Furthermore, it’s smart to keep it beyond any required period to protect your investment.
+Furthermore, it's wise to keep it beyond any required period to protect your investment.

 If an unfortunate incident damages your home or puts you at risk of being sued, you will want the peace of mind that insurance brings.
 But to secure the coverage you need, you'll have to do some research.